-I am a cultural anthropologist interested in the intertwined processes of religiosity, secularization, and state operations in modernity, post-colonial, and Communist conditions.
-Areas of research and teaching: Chinese religions & secularization; critical theory; China Studies, sovereignty and state power; gender and feminism; media studies; cultural approaches to political economy.
+Mayfair Yang is a 50% faculty member in Department of Religious Studies and 50% in Department of East Asian Languages & Cultural Studies, where she is the Department Chair.She is a cultural anthropologist interested in the intertwined processes of religiosity, secularization, and state operations in Chinese modernity.
+Areas of research and teaching: Chinese religions & secularization; critical theory; environmental humanities, China Studies, sovereignty and state power; gender and feminism; media studies; cultural approaches to political economy.
+Her new area of research is religious environmentalism or religion, ecology, and environmental ethics and ontologies.

-I specialize in the study of China, with an interest in Sinophone cultures of Taiwan, Hong Kong, Southeast Asia and the West.
-Although my research is based on fieldwork in contemporary China and Taiwan, it is always informed by a vision of the longue durée of Chinese history, and I seek to reconcile Western critical theory with Chinese philosophy and Chinese empirical findings.
+She specializes in the study of China, with an interest in Sinophone cultures of Taiwan, Hong Kong, Southeast Asia and the West.
+Although her research is based on fieldwork in contemporary China and Taiwan, it is always informed by a vision of the longue durée of Chinese social history, and she seeks to integrate Western critical theory with Chinese philosophy and Chinese empirical findings.

-I have assumed teaching, research, and visiting scholar positions at the University of Michigan, University of Chicago, Beijing University, Academia Sinica in Taiwan, Institute for Advanced Study in Princeton, and the Center for the Study of World Religion at Harvard University.
-I was Director of Asian Studies at the University of Sydney in Australia 2007-09.
+She has been visiting scholar at the University of Michigan, University of Chicago, Beijing University, Academia Sinica in Taiwan, Institute for Advanced Study in Princeton, Center for the Study of World Religions at Harvard University, Fudan University in Shanghai, and Max Planck Institute for the Study of Religious and Ethnic Diversity in Goettingen, Germany.
+Yang was Director & Professor of Asian Studies at the University of Sydney in Australia 2007-09.

 - 《礼物,关系学,与国家：中国人际关系与主体性建构》 杨美惠著。 江苏人民出版社，2009 年 (Mainland China public., slightly censored)